NOTICE

 This medicine contains Peruvian balsam and may cause skin reactions.

-This medicine contains wool fat (lanolin) and may cause local skin reactions (e.g., contact dermatitis).
+This medicine contains wool fat (lanolin) and may cause local skin reactions (e.g. contact dermatitis).

 3. HOW TO USE HEC, ointment for cutaneous and nasal application?

-Always use this medicine exactly as described in this leaflet or as directed by your doctor or pharmacist.
-Check with your doctor or pharmacist if you have any doubts.
+Always use this medicine exactly as described in this leaflet or as your doctor or pharmacist has told you.
+Check with your doctor or pharmacist if you are unsure.

 Dosage